mymai91/lotus-blog/README.md

 ## Credits

-Great thanks to Luca Guidi for creating [Lotus Framework](http://lotusrb.org)
+* Great thanks to Luca Guidi for creating [Lotus Framework](http://lotusrb.org)

-Also thanks to Nikolay Nemshilov for his [pain.less.css](https://github.com/MadRabbit/pain.less.css)
+* Also thanks to Nikolay Nemshilov for his [pain.less.css](https://github.com/MadRabbit/pain.less.css)
+* Thanks to Mike Williams for his [representative](https://github.com/mdub/representative) gem that I used to generate JSON

 ## License